openid/fapi/fapi-2_0-security-profile.md

 Clients

- 1. shall support sender-constrained access tokens using one of the following methods:
+ 1. shall support sender-constrained access tokens using one or both of the following methods:
-    -  MTLS as described in [@!RFC8705]
+    -  MTLS as described in [@!RFC8705], or
-    -  DPoP as described in [@!I-D.ietf-oauth-dpop]
+    -  DPoP as described in [@!I-D.ietf-oauth-dpop];
- 1. shall support client authentication using one of the following methods:
+ 1. shall support client authentication using one or both of the following methods:
-    - MTLS as specified in section 2 of [@!RFC8705]
+    - MTLS as specified in section 2 of [@!RFC8705], or
-    - `private_key_jwt` as specified in section 9 of [@!OIDC]
+    - `private_key_jwt` as specified in section 9 of [@!OIDC];
- 1. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750]
+ 1. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750];
- 1. shall not expose open redirectors (see section 4.10 of [@I-D.ietf-oauth-security-topics])
+ 1. shall not expose open redirectors (see Section 4.10 of [@I-D.ietf-oauth-security-topics]);
- 1. if using `private_key_jwt`, shall use the Authorization Server's issuer identifier value (as defined in [@RFC8414]) in the `aud` claim sent in client authentication assertions.
-    The issuer identifier value shall be sent as a string not as an item in an array.
+ 1. if using `private_key_jwt`, shall use the Authorization Server's issuer identifier value (as defined in [@RFC8414]) in the `aud` claim sent in client authentication assertions, and the issuer identifier value shall be sent as a string not as an item in an array;
- 1. shall support refresh tokens and their rotation
+ 1. shall support refresh tokens and their rotation;
- 1. if using MTLS client authentication or MTLS sender-constrained access tokens, shall support the `mtls_endpoint_aliases` metadata defined in [@!RFC8705]
+ 1. if using MTLS client authentication or MTLS sender-constrained access tokens, shall support the `mtls_endpoint_aliases` metadata defined in [@!RFC8705];
- 1. if using DPoP, shall support the server provided nonce mechanism (as defined in section 8 of [@!I-D.ietf-oauth-dpop])
+ 1. if using DPoP, shall support the server provided nonce mechanism (as defined in Section 8 of [@!I-D.ietf-oauth-dpop]);
- 1. shall only use authorization server metadata (such as the authorization endpoint) retrieved from the metadata document as specified in [@!OIDD] and [@!RFC8414]
+ 1. shall only use authorization server metadata (such as the authorization endpoint) retrieved from the metadata document as specified in [@!OIDD] and [@!RFC8414];
- 1. shall ensure that the issuer URL used as the basis for retrieving the authorization server metadata is obtained from an authoritative source and using a secure channel, such that it cannot be modified by an attacker
+ 1. shall ensure that the issuer URL used as the basis for retrieving the authorization server metadata is obtained from an authoritative source and using a secure channel, such that it cannot be modified by an attacker; and
- 1. shall ensure that this issuer URL and the `issuer` value in the obtained metadata match
+ 1. shall ensure that this issuer URL and the `issuer` value in the obtained metadata match;
- 1. shall initiate an authorization process only with the End-User's explicit or implicit consent and protect initiation of an authorization process against Cross-Site Request Forgery, thereby enabling the End-User to be aware of the context in which a flow was started
+ 1. shall initiate an authorization process only with the End-User's explicit or implicit consent and protect initiation of an authorization process against Cross-Site Request Forgery, thereby enabling the End-User to be aware of the context in which a flow was started.

  **NOTE**:

-This profile may be used by Confidential Clients on a user-controlled device where the system clock may not be accurate, this may cause `private_key_jwt` client authentication to fail.
+This profile may be used by Confidential Clients on a user-controlled device where the system clock may not be accurate, causing `private_key_jwt` client authentication to fail.
-In such circumstances a Client should consider using the HTTP Date header returned from the server to synchronise it's own clock when generating client assertions.
+In such circumstances a Client should consider using the HTTP Date header returned from the server to synchronize it's own clock when generating client assertions.

 **NOTE**:

-Although Authorization Servers are required to support "Authorization Code Binding to DPoP Key" (as defined by section 10.1 of [@!I-D.ietf-oauth-dpop]), clients are not required to use it.
+Although Authorization Servers are required to support "Authorization Code Binding to DPoP Key" (as defined by Section 10.1 of [@!I-D.ietf-oauth-dpop]), clients are not required to use it.

 #### Authorization Code Flow

 For the Authorization Code flow, Clients

- 1. shall use the authorization code grant described in [@!RFC6749]
+ 1. shall use the authorization code grant described in [@!RFC6749];
- 1. shall use pushed authorization requests according to [@!RFC9126]
+ 1. shall use pushed authorization requests according to [@!RFC9126];
- 1. shall use PKCE [@!RFC7636] with `S256` as the code challenge method
+ 1. shall use PKCE [@!RFC7636] with `S256` as the code challenge method; and
- 1. shall check the `iss` parameter in the authorization response according to [@!RFC9207] to prevent Mix-Up attacks
+ 1. shall check the `iss` parameter in the authorization response according to [@!RFC9207] to prevent Mix-Up attacks.